NickCiliak/slightly-theme/readme.txt

 == Changelog ==

+= 1.0.5 - December 14 2017 =
+* Tagline changes in Customizer now reflect in the view automatically.

 = 1.0.4 - December 14 2017 =
 * Added site tagline back to Customizer.
 D'oh.
 * Cleaned up some sass files.